 The interventions set out below are the steps that the MCA and partners will take within the next 12-18 months to counter the most immediate problems caused by the pandemic and to capitalise on areas of opportunity.
 They have been prioritised here based on their potential for rapid impact and the protection they can offer to the most vulnerable populations and organisations.
-They are focused around the three areas of action presented in Chapter Two.
+They are focused around the three areas of action.